Haley announces presidential campaign, challenging Trump - NewsBreak

 The daughter of Indian immigrants, Haley grew up enduring racist taunts in a small South Carolina town and has long referenced that impact on her personal and political arc.

-In a statement, Taylor Budowich, spokesman for Trump’s super PAC, said Haley was “just another career politician.”

-“She started out as a Never Trumper before resigning to serve in the Trump admin,” he said.
-“She then resigned early to go rake in money on corporate boards.
-Now, she’s telling us she represents a ‘new generation.’
-Sure just looks like more of the same, a career politician whose only fulfilled commitment is to herself.”

-Before entering politics, Haley was an accountant.
-She defeated the longest-serving member of the South Carolina House in 2004 in her first bid for public office.
+She was an accountant when she launched her first bid for public office, defeating the longest-serving member of the South Carolina House in 2004.
 Three terms later and with little statewide recognition, Haley mounted a long-shot campaign for governor against a large field of experienced politicians.

 With her 2010 victory, Haley became South Carolina’s first female and minority governor — and the nation’s youngest at 38.
 She earned a speaking slot at the 2012 Republican National Convention and gave the GOP response to President Barack Obama’s State of the Union in 2016.